ultrasaurus/openopps-platform/CONTRIBUTING.md

 ## Communication

 Anyone actively contributing to or using OpenOpps should join our [Mailing List](https://groups.google.com/forum/#!forum/openopps-platform).
-We also have a public Slack chat room.
-If you're interested in following along with the development process or have questions, feel free to [join us](https://chat.18f.gov/?channel=openopps-public).
+We also have a public Slack chat team.
+If you're interested in following along with the development process or have questions, feel free to [join us](https://openopps.slack.com).

 You should be using the master branch for the most stable release; please review [release notes](https://github.com/openopps/openopps-platform/releases) regularly.
 We do releases every week or two and send out notes.
 We're generally using [semantic versioning](http://semver.org/), but we're pre-1.0, so the API can change at any time.
 We use the minor version for changes where there are significant installation process changes or API changes or a database migration is needed.